 Your period is a bit late.
 But just when you begin to wonder if you might be pregnant, the familiar cramps in your lower tummy start.
-Time for painkillers, chocolate, a big glass of wine and a hot water bottle.
+Time for painkillers, chocolate and a hot water bottle.
 Or not..?
-It might be wise to wait with the painkillers and the wine until the menstrual blood really starts flowing, as for many women early pregnancy can feel just like menstruation cramps.
+It might be wise to wait with the painkillers until the menstrual blood really starts flowing, as for many women early pregnancy can feel just like menstruation cramps.

 Cramps: PMS, menstrual or implantation?

 Implantation cramps occur when the fertilised egg implants itself into the uterus lining.
 Usually, this implantation happens between 7 and 12 days after the ovulation; around the time you’d expect any PMS-symptoms.
 Normally your menstruation starts between 12 and 16 days after your ovulation, so when you’ve got a short cycle the implantation cramps might actually coincide with when you’d expect your period to start.
 Sometimes the implantation cramps are accompanied by light bleeding or spotting, which, indeed, might also resemble the start of your menstrual flow.
 More similarities: breast swelling, fatigue, food cravings and mood swings are both PMS-symptoms and a sign of (early) pregnancy.

 There are also a couple of differences: implantation cramps are usually milder than menstrual cramps and only last for 1 to 3 days, whereas most menstrual or PMS-related cramps unfortunately last longer and are more intense.
 Another contrast: the colour and duration of the bleeding.
 In the beginning of your period, menstrual blood is usually pink, changing to red when your flow is heaviest, whereas the light bleeding that might happen during implantation has a much lighter or even a brown colour.
 Plus: a normal menstruation lasts 5 to 7 days whereas implantation bleeding only lasts a day or two.